How to Cancel AT&T Internet

 Even with streaming services like Netflix and Hulu, there seems to be a reluctance to get rid of the good old fashioned television in many homes.
-This seems strange since so many people now stream these types of services on a variety of devices.
+This seems strange since so many people now stream these types of services, or engage in online gaming, on a variety of devices.

 If you can watch a TV show on your phone while sitting at a bus stop, why do you need a television at home?
 Many people are taking the technology that they use outside the house and bringing it home.

 With so many large screen technology choices that offer exceptional picture and sound, every user can enjoy a personalized home entertainment experience.
 Best of all, it can be used anywhere in the home without being tethered to a fixed television location.

 Some folks do not want to get rid of the internet in their home.
 These people may just not like the service AT&T provides.
 It could be that the speeds are too slow.
 Maybe they feel the customer service is lacking.